The Amazon Fire TV stick HD is cheaper than ever for Prime Day

 Whether your TV doesn’t have smarts or the interface is a little slow and clunky, you can add or upgrade its capabilities cheaply with the Amazon Fire TV stick HD.
 The dongle and remote control let you access entertainment from all of the most popular streaming services – including Netflix, Disney+, Prime Video and Apple TV+ – as well as watch live TV, listen to music and control your smart home with voice commands.

-More affordable than Roku’s excellent streaming stick 4K (was £49.99, now £39.99, Amazon.co.uk), this version of the Amazon Fire TV stick only outputs at 1080p rather than full 4K, which is perfect if your TV is a little older or if your streaming subscription is only providing full HD video.
+More affordable than Roku’s excellent streaming stick 4K (£49.99, Amazon.co.uk), this version of the Amazon fFre TV stick only outputs at 1080p rather than full 4K.
+If you want 4K, you have other good options, too.
+The 4K Fire TV stick is one of my favourite streaming devices, and that’s also at a lowest-ever price (£39.99, Amazon.co.uk).
+However, this cheaper model is perfect if your TV is a little older or if your streaming subscription is only providing full HD video.

 What is Amazon Prime Day?